Spanish & German Teacher

 I have a Bachelor of Arts degree in Spanish and German from John Carroll University.
 I completed my Masters in Teaching at the University of Pittsburgh.
 The previous year was spent aboard in Koblenz, Germany, where I was able to serve as an English teaching assistant through a Fulbright Grant.
 I have also studied abroad in Valencia, Spain and Freiburg, Germany.
 I began teaching at Upper St. Clair High School in August of 2005.

-I have taught Honors Spanish 4, Spanish 2, Honors German 4, German 3, German 2, and German 1.
+I have taught Honors Spanish 4, Spanish 2, Honors German 4, German 3, German 2, and Passport to German.

 I can be reached by: